SDPose: Exploiting Diffusion Priors for Out-of-Domain and Robust Pose Estimation: Experiments

 \subsection{Quantitative and Qualitative Comparison on Real-World Scenes}

-For the 17-keypoints variant, SDPose achieves 81.3 AP / 85.2 AR on the COCO validation set (Table \ref{tab:coco-val}) with only 40 training epochs using a 0.95B SD-v2 backbone.
-It matches the accuracy of Sapiens (82.1--82.2 AP) despite requiring 5× fewer epochs and a smaller backbone, and surpasses GenLoc (+3.7 AP, +4.5 AR).
-SDPose also outperforms ViTPose++ (+1.9 AP), which relies on multiple auxiliary datasets, while being trained solely on COCO.
+For the Body variant, SDPose achieves 81.2 AP / 85.3 AR on the COCO validation set (Table \ref{tab:quantitative}) with only 40 training epochs using a SD-v2 backbone.
+It matches the accuracy of Sapiens-1B/2B (82.1--82.2 AP) despite requiring 5× fewer epochs and a smaller backbone, and surpasses GenLoc (+3.6 AP, +4.6 AR).
 Figure \ref{fig:real_world} further illustrates robustness on real-world photos, where SDPose rivals Sapiens and corrects its failure cases (e.g., Sichuan opera eye keypoints).
-For the 133-keypoints variant, SDPose achieves competitive performance with Sapiens-1B on the COCO-WholeBody validation set.
+For the Wholebody variant, SDPose surpasses the parameter-matched Sapiens-1B on the COCO-WholeBody validation set by +0.1 AP and +0.2 AR.
 Further details are provided in the supplementary materials.